 Awards & Scholarships

 The English Department awards several scholarships each year to recognize and support students who have done outstanding academic and creative work.
-Scholarships include The Altera Scholarship, The Chapin-Tague and Juanita Jones Awards in Creative Writing (given each year in prose and poetry), The Dawe Scholarship, The Shakespeare Festival Award, The Tolleson Scholarship, and The Vorpahl Scholarship.
+Scholarships include the Altera Scholarship, Chapin-Tague and Juanita Jones Awards in Creative Writing (given each year in prose and poetry), Centrique Founders Award (given each year to the best writing and art published in Centrique), Dawe Scholarship, Shakespeare Festival Award, Tolleson Scholarship, and Vorpahl Scholarship.
 The department also offers departmental fellowships, among other honors.

-Sigma Tau Delta is the national English Honorary Fraternity.
+Sigma Tau Delta is the international English Honor Society.
 The Carthage chapter meets to promote and involve members in literature, poetry, and theatre.
-With more than 600 chapters nationwide and more than 7,000 active members, Sigma Tau Delta is a wonderful way to become more involved in the Carthage community and make connections with scholars across the nation.
+With more than 900 chapters nationwide and more than 9,000 members inducted annually, Sigma Tau Delta is a wonderful way to become more involved in the Carthage community and make connections with scholars across the world.

 Carthage Writing Center

-The Brainard Writing Center, staffed by student writing fellows, is a free resource available to all members of the Carthage community.
+Many English students apply to work in the Carthage Brainard Writing Center, which is staffed by student writing fellows and is a free resource available to all members of the Carthage community.
 Whether you need help figuring out what to write about, formulating a thesis statement, organizing your thoughts, or polishing your final draft, the Writing Center can help.
-The Center tutors students from all majors, at all levels of ability, and any stage of the writing process.
+The center tutors students from all majors, at all levels of ability and any stage of the writing process.

 Student Organizations: Writing, Reading and More